School Handbook

 ETEXTBOOKS

 The temptation to misuse the equipment is real.
 Our goal is to provide an environment for students to learn responsible use of digital technology and mobile devices.
 Our Acceptable Use Policy will establish a “2 strikes – you’re out” standard.
 Consequences of inappropriate use are 1st offense: warning, demerit, notify parent; 2nd offense: confiscate equipment which will be returned at end of the school day, and the privilege not allowed at school anymore that year.
 (Offenses are counted schoolwide, yearlong.
 Acceptable use is defined as TEXTBOOK use only.
-No games, apps, photography, social media- Facebook, email, twitter, Instagram, music, movies, Youtube, research, etc.) If parents think that their student cannot be trusted, apps should be removed.
+No games, apps, photography, social media- Facebook, email, X, Instagram, music, movies, YouTube, research, etc.) If parents think that their student cannot be trusted, apps should be removed.
 Any “adult” themed material will be grounds for immediate suspension, permanent loss of privilege, and possible expulsion.

 If a device has a “dead” battery, it will be up to the teacher whether or not to allow the student to plug the device in.
 Under no circumstance may students leave their device charging in classrooms or hallways.
 For liability reasons, students may not share or borrow another student’s device.